Nirajparmar68/stamplay-stackoverflow/README.md

 Tutti gli utenti vengono caricati attraverso il resolve del router, funzione search

 ### Dependencies
-To complete the project we used the following great libs:
+To complete the project we used the following great libs that you'll find in the `assets` folder of this tutorial:

 * Bootstrap 3.2.0
 * Font awesome 4.1.0